Build a Successful Trade Show Booth

 Be different than the hundred surrounding booths.
 Use color, pictures, videos, and displays to draw in the eye and the customer.
 Have displays for the show attendees to look at and capture their interest.

 Social media has become the fastest way to spread information.
 Weeks before the show is scheduled, start advertising that your company will be there.
 Send out event invites.
 Also, post pictures, use hashtags, check in to the event, and continue to post while you are at the show.

 The employees managing your booth should be clean and professional in dress and appearance.
 They need to be friendly and approachable, but most of all, they should be knowledgeable about the products and services offered by your company.

 The trade show attendees are genuinely interested in your products and services will have questions your employees need to be prepared to answer.
 An ill-informed employee can have devastating effects on your company’s image.

 7. Demo Your Product or Service

 Have examples of your products or services that are available for demonstration.
-Even better, let your future customers try out your products for themselves right there at the show.
+Even better, let future customers try out your products for themselves at the show.

 8. Swag and Giveaways

 After the trade show, it is important to reach out and contact individuals who have expressed interest in your products and services as quickly as possible.
-Continue posting on social media and thank people who stopped by or helped out in some way.
+Continue posting on social media and thank people who stopped by or helped out somehow.

 If you’ve participated in a trade show event or are a frequent attendee of such events, comment below!
-Let us know what strategies have worked for you, or what you would like to see more of at trade shows.
+Let us know what strategies have worked for you or what you want to see more of at trade shows.